austindatamanagement/UnstructuredDataset-Workshop/LabGuide200.md

     ![](images/UnstructuredData/select.png)

-- Now, you should see the UNstructuredDataset notebook in the list.
+- Now, you should see the UnstructuredDataset notebook in the list.

     ![](images/UnstructuredData/notebooks.png)